oracle/graal/docs/reference-manual/embedding/embed-languages.md

 <!-- add additional tools if needed -->
 ```

-Language and tool dependencies use the [GFTC license](https://www.oracle.com/downloads/licenses/graal-free-license.html).
+Language and tool dependencies use the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license
 To use community-licensed versions instead, add the `-community` suffix to each artifact (e.g., `js-community`).
-To access [polyglot isolate](#polyglot-isolates) artifacts, the `-isolate` suffix may be used instead (e.g. `js-isolate`).
+To access [polyglot isolate](#polyglot-isolates) artifacts, use the `-isolate` suffix instead (e.g. `js-isolate`).

 The artifacts `languages` and `tools` include all available languages and tools as dependencies.
 This artifact might grow or shrink between major releases.
 We recommend selecting only the needed languages for a production deployment.

-Additionally, your `module-info.java` file should require `org.graalvm.polyglot` when using Java modules.
+Additionally, your _module-info.java_ file should require `org.graalvm.polyglot` when using Java modules.

 ```java
 module com.mycompany.app {